solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 The descriptors field above was truncated for brevity.
 {{% /notice %}}

-As you can see Gloo's function discovery detected the gRPC functions on that service.
+As you can see Gloo Edge's function discovery detected the gRPC functions on that service.

 ---

 ## Adding a Virtual Service

-Now let's add a Virtual Service to Gloo that will map to the gRPC service listening on port 80.
+Now let's add a Virtual Service to Gloo Edge that will map to the gRPC service listening on port 80.
 The following yaml describes the Virtual Service:

 ```yaml
 apiVersion: gateway.solo.io/v1